 top of page

 Strictly speaking, my first appearance on television was on December 5th 1959.
 I was twelve years old and a keen follower of Enfield Football Club at the time.
 It was the occasion of the 2nd Round of the FA Cup.
-Enfield opened the scoring with Tony Lione but eventually the Football League side won 5-1.
+Enfield, an amateur side from the Athenian League at that time, opened the scoring with Tony Lione but eventually the Football League side were too strong and won 5-1.
 When Match of the Day was shown later in the evening, I was clearly visible standing at the half way line as I was the only spectator in white trousers.

 O Flaen dy Lygaid (Before Your Eyes) was a Welsh language factual series that was broadcast only on S4C and featured personalities and events of the day.
 My friend Dei Hughes was the guest and he invited a dozen people to take part in the programme.
 It was all filmed on the lawn behind Ty Newydd Writers Centre in Llanystumdwy.